gajabaar/2024-playground/README.md

     <figure><img src=".files_for_readme/images/Setting Up Your Own Copy of the Repository 2.png" alt=""><figcaption></figcaption></figure>

-    Now, we have the SSH URL of our forked repository, we can use it to clone our forked repo onto our local machine using the command `git clone <repo URL>`.
+    Now, with the SSH URL of your forked repository, you can use it to clone your forked repo onto your local machine using the command `git clone <repo URL>`.

     <figure><img src=".files_for_readme/images/Setting Up Your Own Copy of the Repository 3.png" alt=""><figcaption></figcaption></figure>

+    For more details, see the [GitHub guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-fork).

 ### Organizing your Work